Server-Side Rendering

 Styles duplicated after hydration

-This is expected and harmless.
-SSR <style data-tasty-ssr> tags remain in the DOM.
+Component CSS: SSR <style data-tasty-ssr> tags remain in the DOM.
 The client injector creates separate <style> elements for any new styles.
 SSR styles are never modified or removed by the client.
 If this is a concern for very large apps, call cleanupSSRStyles() after hydration:

 import { hydrateTastyCache } from '@tenphi/tasty/ssr';